-Las Vegas, NV- Last week, Sunit Patel, CenturyLink’s CFO, presented a clear picture of CenturyLink’s future to their investors at the Citi 2018 Global TMT West Conference:
+Las Vegas, NV- Last week, Sunit Patel, CenturyLink’s CFO, presented a clear picture of CenturyLink’s future to their investors at the Citi 2018 Global TMT West Conference.
+It was not an optimistic look into Centurylink’s internet speeds, and what they can do for rural Arizona:

 “Instead of focusing capital on getting broadband speeds up to 10-20 Mbps, you would focus your money more surgically on areas that have higher population densities and better socioeconomic demographics that are in coexistence with businesses and where wireless infrastructure might be needed to get a better return on capital,” Patel said.
 “You would focus your capital on providing much higher broadband speeds than just offering 10-20 Mbps.”